dpopkov/sprng/sh4b/README.md

 * Using Bean Lifecycle Method annotations (@PostConstruct, @PreDestroy).
 * Spring config with Java code (no XML).
 * Defining Spring Beans with Java code (no XML).
+* Injecting Values from Properties files using @PropertySource and @Value annotations.

 ### 1 - [spring-demo-one](springdemoone)